 “Aw, come on.
 You always seal the deal!
 You’re Ashley Davies, master of cuniling-”

 About this time Spencer’s voice interrupts behind me.

 “Excuse me,” she says, and I close my eyes against the world.
 “The bathroom’s yours.”

 Her tone was short, way too short.
-I turn to let her pass and I can almost see my dreams go up in smoke as she disappears down the steps.
-I glare at Jon who’s scrubbing the back of her neck with her hand.
+I turn to let her pass and I can almost see my dreams go up in smoke as she disappears down the stairs.
+I glare at Jon. who’s scrubbing the back of her neck with her hand.

 If only I had the ability to set fire to things with my mind…